alisaifee/jira-cli/doc/source/intro.rst

     ali@home ~ $ jira-cli update TP-20 --assign ali
     ali assigned to TP-20

+Add a label to an issue

+    ali@home ~ $ jira-cli update TP-20 --label moo
+    TP-20 labelled with moo

 transition the issue to a new state::

     ali@home ~ $  jira-cli update TP-20 --transition='Done'